AdobeDocs/experience-platform.en/help/sources/connectors/customer-success/servicenow.md

 topic: overview
 ---

-# (Beta) ServiceNow connector
+# (Beta) [!DNL ServiceNow] connector

 >[!NOTE]
->The ServiceNow connector is in beta.
+>The [!DNL ServiceNow] connector is in beta.
 See the [Sources overview](../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
+Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
 You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.

-Experience Platform provides support for ingesting data from a third-party customer success system.
-Support for customer success providers include ServiceNow.
+[!DNL Experience Platform] provides support for ingesting data from a third-party customer success system.
+Support for customer success providers include [!DNL ServiceNow].

-The documentation below provides information on how to connect ServiceNow to Platform using APIs or the user interface:
+The documentation below provides information on how to connect [!DNL ServiceNow] to [!DNL Platform] using APIs or the user interface:

-## Connect ServiceNow to Platform using APIs
+## Connect [!DNL ServiceNow] to [!DNL Platform] using APIs

 - [Create a ServiceNow connector using the Flow Service API](../../tutorials/api/create/customer-success/servicenow.md)
 - [Explore a customer success system using the Flow Service API](../../tutorials/api/explore/customer-success.md)
 - [Collect data from a customer success system using the Flow Service API](../../tutorials/api/collect/customer-success.md)

-## Connect ServiceNow to Platform using the UI
+## Connect [!DNL ServiceNow] to [!DNL Platform] using the UI

 - [Create a ServiceNow source connector in the UI](../../tutorials/ui/create/customer-success/servicenow.md)
 - [Configure dataflow for a customer success connector in the UI](../../tutorials/ui/dataflow/customer-success.md)